 After five days of deliberation, the jury convicted Halsey of two counts of felony murder and one count of aggravated sexual assault.
 He was given two life sentences plus 20 years.
 The jury had also acquitted Halsey of multiple charges, including the aggravated sexual assault of the boy.
 When the jury announced that Halsey had been acquitted of some charges, meaning he would not be eligible for the death penalty, spectators in the courtroom jeered loudly.

 Since 1993, Halsey repeatedly requested – and was denied – access to post-conviction DNA testing in his case.
 In July 2002, New Jersey’s law granting post-conviction access to DNA testing took effect.
 In 2006, the Innocence Project secured testing of evidence from the crime scene in Halsey’s case.
 Testing was conducted in state labs and at Orchid Cellmark, one of the nation’s leading private labs, which provided some of the testing pro bono.
 Semen and cigarette butts from the crime scene were subjected to DNA testing, and the results not only proved Halsey’s innocence but also implicated Clifton Hall in the crimes.
 When these test results came back, Hall was in a New Jersey prison for three separate sex crimes in Plainfield in 1991 and 1992.
-He died in prison in 2009.
+He died in prison in 2009 and was never charged with the murders.

 The Release and Exoneration